six-ddc/zsh-proxychains-ng/README.md

 # zsh-proxychains-ng

-A zsh plugin to use Esc+P will be inserted before the command.
+A zsh plugin to use Esc+P to prepend proxychains (-q) to a command.

 ## Installation